 Keep Your pH Electrode Hydrated

-If your electrode is dry, rehydrate the sensing tip by soaking the bulb and junction in an electrode storage solution for at least one hour, ideally overnight.
+If your electrode is dry, rehydrate the sensing tip by soaking the bulb and junction in an electrode storage solution for at least one hour or more.
 Storing your electrode in storage solution also improves its life span and performance.

 Storing your pH electrode in storage solution rather than water is important for reducing microbial growth, preventing the reference electrolyte from leaching out, and keeping the junction clear.
 If you're out of storage solution, pH 4 or 7 buffers can be used in a pinch.